Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Appendix

 \subsubsection{Datasets Statistics}

 In this work, we use datasets with different tasks and types of features.
-For graph classification, we benchmark on bioinformatics and molecular datasets specifically ENZYMES \cite{enzymesdb2004} for multi-class classification and DHFR \cite{dhfr2003} for binary classification both with continuous features for multi-class classification, and also PROTEINS \cite{proteinfunction2005} with discrete features for binary classification.
-For node classification we use common citation networks Cora, CiteSeer, PubMed \cite{planetoid2016}, and Flickr \cite{graphsaint2020} with discrete features for multi-class classification.
+For graph classification, we evaluate on bioinformatics and molecular datasets, specifically ENZYMES \citep{enzymesdb2004} for multi-class classification and DHFR \citep{dhfr2003} for binary classification (both with continuous features), PROTEINS \citep{proteinfunction2005} with discrete features for binary classification, also on BBBP and BACE \citep{moleculenet2017}.
+For node classification, we use common citation networks Cora, CiteSeer, PubMed \citep{planetoid2016}, and Flickr \citep{graphsaint2020} with discrete features of online images for multi-class classification.
+We also experimented on Cornell, Texas, and Wisconsin \citep{geomgcn2020} as semantic web datasets with discrete features.
 Table \ref{tab:datasets} shows the statistics of these datasets.